jberkenbilt/qfs/README.md

 * `pull`
   * See [Sites](#sites)
   * `-n` -- perform conflict checking but make no changes
+  * `-local-filter` -- use the local filter; useful for pulling after a filter change
   * `-site-file file.tar.gz` -- use the specified tar file as a source of files that would be pulled.
 This is the file created by `push -save-site`.
 * `push-db` -- regenerate local db and push to repository